minsuk000/minsuk000.github.com/_posts/2016-06-13-bayes-factor.markdown

 ---

-In the previous posts, I explained some fundamental concepts about model selection, and now I am going to talk about Bayesian model selection.
+In previous posts, I explained some fundamental concepts about model selection procedures.
+Now I am going to talk about Bayesian model selection.

-The beauty of Bayesian statistIcs is a coherence.
+The beauty of Bayesian statistIcs is coherence.
 All methodologies can be explained by one single theorem: Bayes theorem.
 This also can be applied to model selection or hypothesis testing problems .
 Let me first start with a simple example.
 Consider that the data $$y_i$$ follows i.i.d $$N(0,1)$$ for $$i=1,\dots,n$$, and suppose that we are interested in whether the parameter $$\theta$$ is zero or not.
 The natural hypothesis statement is

 $$
 M_0: \: \theta = 0 \:\:vs\:\:M_1: \: \theta \neq 0